ParallelMaths/parallel/pages/11-07-colliding-vortexes.md

 @[youtube](EVbdbVhzcM4?rel=0&end=422) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=3_1 marks=3
-__3.1__ When Dustin completed his experiment, he realised that his exploration was not about fluid dynamics, but rather about…
+__3.1__ When Destin completed his experiment, he realised that his exploration was not about fluid dynamics, but rather about…

 * [ ] Mechanics and dynamics
-* [ ] Cacuums and pressure
+* [ ] Vacuums and pressure
 * [x] Persistence and patience
 * [ ] Accuracy and detail
 * [ ] Tom and Jerry